 Okay, so now that we understand how to make the perfect Buddha Bowl, let’s get to the good stuff!
 I’ve found you 11 of the BEST vegan and gluten-free Buddha Bowl recipes from around the internet and I think you’re going to love them.
 Let’s take a look.

-You’re going to love this Golden Roasted Cauliflower Buddha Bowl recipe made by yours truly.
-Turmeric roasted cauliflower served with quick pickled cabbage, sautéed Swish Chard, and cheesy chickpeas all served with a lemon cashew cream for a wholesome and hearty meal you will fall in love with.
+You’re going to love this Golden Roasted Cauliflower Buddha Bowl recipe from My Darling Vegan.
+Turmeric roasted cauliflower served with quick pickled cabbage, sautéed Swish Chard, and cheesy chickpeas all served with a lemon cashew cream for a wholesome and hearty meal.

 Get this incredible recipe here.